cedarconnor/ComfyUI_MotionTransfer/README.md

 - Enable CPU offloading if needed

 ### Speed Optimization
+- **Use SEA-RAFT instead of RAFT (2.3x faster)**
-- Use RAFT with fewer iterations (8-12) for faster flow extraction
+- Use fewer iterations: 6-8 for SEA-RAFT, 12 for RAFT
 - Use "linear" interpolation instead of "cubic" for warping
 - Process shorter sequences (3-5 seconds)
 - Multi-GPU: Split time-range across GPUs